Responding to a Changing World -

 Yet, questions about the role of China and international higher education were raised well before the current global health crisis.
 For example, Chinese students have increasingly questioned the value of an international higher education degree (Huang & Turner, 2018).
 Scholars have similarly argued that the value and benefits of international higher education unevenly impact different social groups (Rizvi, 2019).
 Mobility in particular has been given a spotlight in this debate, considering the tendency for elite, privileged groups to have the greatest opportunities to be internationally mobile (Brooks & Waters, 2011).
 Many in the field of international higher education believe a broad-based crisis for global higher education is emerging; one major consequence is intensifying inequality in the post-pandemic period.
 Other scholars have questioned how the sector might respond moving forward into a ‘post-mobility world’ (White & Lee, 2020).

 Last year, our #ChinaHE focused on ‘uncertain futures’ and the ways that uncertainty underpinned much of the experiences in higher education in the immediate post-pandemic period.
 In this year’s #ChinaHE21 conference, we seek to shift attention towards how the sector has and will continue to respond to the wide range of challenges that have been previously outlined.
 Against this broader socio-political context, the conference will critically reflect upon the future trends and developments of China and international higher education.
 More specifically, this conference will focus on issues related to how the current global health crisis affects the motivations and patterns of international student and academic mobility, to and from China, and the future of China’s role in international higher education.
+In addition, the #ChinaHE21 conference will provide a platform for global scholars to exchange and discuss different perspectives, and offer an opportunity to strengthen international cooperation.
+In particular, this cooperation well demonstrates the efforts in academia to pursue the Sustainable Development Goal 17 (SDG17): Partnerships for the Goals.
+Scholars from worldwide share different visions on the role of higher education against the COVID-19 pandemic and changing world to realize equal and quality education.

 Format of the Conference